- Our Programs

 - Ways to Give

-Community Crisis Response Team (CCRT) provides coordinated support to victims of crime or trauma.
+Center for Community Resilience after Trauma (CCRT) provides coordinated support to victims of crime or trauma.
 CCRT helps thousands of people affected by drunk driving crashes, robbery, industrial accidents, hate crimes, homicide, abuse, and more.
 CCRT's services are always free of charge to crime victims and there's no incident too small and no time limit on when people can receive services.

 Response team members collaborate with the community to plan and implement a variety of response activities from facilitating groups to organizational consultation.
 These activities provide a forum for healing and empowerment, which can lead to restoration of community and self.